elenaAeternanox/elenaAeternanox/README.md

   <img src="images/Github_projects.PNG">
 </p>

-As you can look, there's a lot qa guru homeworks projects.
-The reason is simple - I'm studying in qa.guru for QA automation.
+As you can see, there are a lot of qa guru homeworks projects.
+The reason is simple - I’m studying QA automation in qa.guru school.
 And now I'm interested in improving my skills in this scope.

 ___